 The maximum number of starting containers that Diego can start in Cloud Foundry: This is a deployment-wide limit.
 The default value and ability to override this configuration depends on the version of Cloud Foundry deployed.

 max_in_flightsetting for the Diego cell job configured in the BOSH manifest: This configuration, expressed as a percentage or an integer, sets the maximum number of job instances that can be upgraded simultaneously.
 For example, if your deployment is running 10 Diego cell job instances and the configured

 20%, then only 2 Diego cell job instances can start up at a single time.
-For more information, see the BOSH manifest documentation.
+For more information, see the Update Block section of the Deployment Manifest v1 topic in the BOSH documentation.